 The proposals show two bespoke residential designs.
-The first house covers $192m^2$ with its four bedrooms and double height hall space.
-The second, five bedroom house covers 320m2 alongside an additional studio building of 46.5m2, and features a striking open plan living, dining and kitchen, running properties are sustainable designs using timber cladding and roofs tha support PV panels.
+The first house covers 192m2 with its four bedrooms and double height hall space.
+The second, five bedroom house covers 320m2 alongside an additional studio building of 46.5m2, and features a striking open plan living, dining and kitchen, running the full length of the property.
+Both properties are sustainable designs, using timber cladding and roofs that support PV panels